Updated On April 6, 2026

 1. Consult a Dermatologist Online

-Before self-treating, speak with a certified expert.
-At Neodermatologist, our online consultations are quick and reliable, and you may be eligible for a free consultation.
+Before self-treating, it’s important to consult a certified expert.
+At Neodermatologist, our online consultations with dermatologists are quick, reliable, and you may even be eligible for a free consultation.
+According to the American Academy of Dermatology (AAD), dermatologists diagnose ringworm by closely examining the affected skin and, if necessary, performing simple tests to confirm the infection.

 2. Start Medication – Oral and Topical